AN INCONVENIENT TRUTH

-The Elliot family was connected with the formation of the Lanarkshire auctioneering company Lawrie & Symington from the initial formation of the company for the next one hundred years.
+An inconvenient truth that completely unwarranted action by a group of self interested individuals managed to persuade a substantial number of shareholders that it was necessary to force the resignation of the entire Board.
+The Elliot family was connected with the creation of the Lanarkshire auctioneering company Lawrie & Symington from the initial formation of the company for the next one hundred years.
 However it became evident that there was a divergence of objective when it became apparent that a group of individuals wished to prevent the board of directors from making initiatives to offset the advancing obsolescence of livestock markets being located in major town centres.
-The objective of the Elliot family Trust was to maintain a profitable economically viable company addressing the issues of the day for the farming community whilst the self serving group who named themselves the ‘Action Committee’ whipped up a campaign based on lies , rumours and deceit which convinced the large number of small shareholders whose only motive was to maintain a cheap, low commissioned service that their market was under threat from hostile forces.
+The objective of the Elliot family Trust was to maintain a profitable economically viable company addressing the issues of the day for the farming community whilst the self serving group who created an ‘Action Committee’ whipped up a campaign based on lies , rumours and deceit which convinced the large number of small shareholders whose only motive was to maintain a cheap, low commissioned service that their market was under threat from hostile forces.
 Nothing could have been further from the truth.

 Presumably the overiding emotion was fear, there was no point in Andrew Lubbock making financial gain as his Trust owned 35 % and any profits would accrue according to ownership, and as a non executive director was unable to make any decision unless approved by the board.
 The innuendo induced by the campaigners was patently absurd and there is no evidence to suggest otherwise.

 ” They don’t know what they want but they won’t be happy till they get it “, such an appropriate remark from Director Lindsay Rutherford at the time.
-News paper articles assured the unfortunately misdirected shareholders that there was a cause celebre.
-A terrible Scottish habitual desire to point the finger of injustice at cicumstances that don’t exist.
+Unresearched and innacurate newspaper articles assured the unfortunately misdirected shareholders that there was a cause celebre.

 - Entire Board with joint accumulated professional years in excess of hundreds of years replaced by a self seeking group of persons with aspirations take over .